syh7/DnDwiki/src/main/resources/parsed/inquisitors/arc 2/session 4 - arriving in sandhaven.md

 + We do so

-- Vez-rin had een "object" meegegeven
+- Vusorin had een "object" meegegeven
 - Komen er aan het einde achter wat het is
 - een spiegel